Regulations and Procedures

 - the student receives a grade of F or does not enroll in the major area of study; or

-- the student receives a grade of F in a core course for the second time; or
+- the student receives an unsatisfactory grade (below D- or below minimum required grade) in a core course for the second time; or

-- the student receives grades of F in two or more music courses in one semester.
+- the student receives unsatisfactory grades (below D- or below minimum required grade) in two or more music courses in one semester.

 A student who has had two consecutive semesters of academic problems may also be placed on academic probation at the recommendation of the director of undergraduate studies.
 To be removed from academic probation, a student must meet the terms specified by the Jacobs School of Music.
 Students on academic probation are not eligible for financial aid from the Jacobs School of Music.

 An undergraduate student will be subject to dismissal from the school when

 - the student’s semester GPA falls below 1.0; or